 When it comes to upgrading and improving the condominium property, the Antlers ownership, along with the Board of Directors, has always been more proactive than almost any of our competition.
 That was evidenced a number of years ago with a massive $22 million renovation, and has continued over the years with smaller, but still significant improvements.
 The ownership will always take pride in being the first property to complete major redevelopment under the Lionshead Masterplan.
-Members of our Antlers family have come to rely on the continuing operational excellence to solidify the reputation of the Antlers, Lionshead and the Vail Valley as a world class destination resort venue.
+More proof of that is the massive capital improvement project which started in April, 2019.
+Members of our Antlers family have come to rely on the continuing operational excellence to solidify the reputation of the Antlers, Lionshead and the Vail Valley as a world class destination resort.

 When constructed in 1972, the Antlers was one of a handful of buildings in the fledgling Lionshead neighborhood.
 Our condominium association was founded on what was then a relatively novel concept – renting units when not in use by the owners to offset mortgage costs and help pay for improvements, maintenance and expansion.
 From humble beginnings of about $50,000 annually, our owner-rental program now grosses well over $6 million a year.

 Individual homeowners receive up to 64% of the money realized by renting their unit, typically 170 to 200 nights per year.
 Prior to other expenses, that alone nets roughly $36,000 for the nicer one-bedroom condominiums, and as much as $60,000 to owners of two-bedroom units.
-By contrast, most rental-management companies in Vail retain 40-45% – with many keeping 50%, or more.
+By contrast, most rental-management companies in Vail retain 40-45% – with many keeping 50% or more.
+Because the Antlers rental program is so successful and significantly reduces owners’ expenses, 86 of our 90 units currently participate.
+The management of every other condominium building in Vail is incredibly jealous of that ratio.